Darxo/Hardened/README.md

 ### Other

-- Fatigue no longer has any effect on the defenses granted by shields
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - Encumbrance no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied.